-If a fuse is blown, replace it as follows.
+If a fuse for the individual circuits is blown, replace it as follows.

 - 1. Turn the key to "OFF" and turn off the electrical circuit in question. - 2.
 Remove the blown fuse, and then install a new fuse of the specified amperage.
 WARNING!
 Do not use a fuse of a higher amperage rating than recommended to avoid causing extensive damage to the electrical system and possibly a fire.
-[EWA15131]
+[EWA15132]